| Title: | Forest Fire History Analysis |

 Boolean indicating whether injuries should be considered event. |

-Proper way to do fire-interval analysis of fhx
+intervals() Proper way to do fire-interval analysis of fhx object.

 x |